 BUILDING MATERIALS: new and used building materials can be taken to your local Habitat for Humanity ReStore.

 CARDBOARD: contact your local Lowe's store to find out how they can help you recycle your extra cardboard.
-Mt.
-Scrap Materials and McInnis Recycling centers also accept cardboard.
+McInnis Recycling center accepts cardboard, Mount Scrap will no longer accept individuals recycling.

 CELL PHONES: drop cell phones off at any cell phone provider store location, any Best Buy, or any Lowe's (bins located at the front of Lowe's stores) .